tatarmb4s/PowerShellScripts/README.md

 - A script that automatically logs in with the specified IDs and sets up a script to run after logon.
 - Battery maintenance scrpt to take care of my notebook's battery life
 - Certificate generation script that creates a self-signed certificate and signs another script with it, so you don't have to open backdoors in the system

+My favorite is the automatic afk script that starts the game, waits for it to load, and starts going back and forth.
+Its the `Most Useful\AutoAFKGameFarm.ps1`

 There may be minor bugs in the scripts, they are not fresh, I wrote them for an older system.